finbourne/lusid-sdk-csharp/sdk/docs/ReferencePortfolioApi.md

             var apiInstance = new ReferencePortfolioApi();
             var scope = scope_example;  // string | The scope of the portfolio
             var code = code_example;  // string | Code for the portfolio
-            var fromEffectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Events between this time (inclusive) and the toEffectiveAt are returned. (optional) var toEffectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Events between this time (inclusive) and the fromEffectiveAt are returned. (optional) var asAtTime = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The as-at time for which the result is valid. (optional)
+            var fromEffectiveAt = fromEffectiveAt_example;  // string | Events between this time (inclusive) and the toEffectiveAt are returned. (optional) var toEffectiveAt = toEffectiveAt_example;  // string | Events between this time (inclusive) and the fromEffectiveAt are returned. (optional) var asAtTime = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The as-at time for which the result is valid. (optional)

             try